marques-work/electron-cinematizer-poc/README.md

+# Archived

+I'm no longer working on this (for years now).
+It was just a PoC anyway.

 # electron-cinematizer-poc

 This is a proof-of-concept app to demonstrate an electron app featuring a control window interacting/affecting a renderer window.